67 Q&As Crucial To Periodontal Disease or Periodontitis

 Tooth from advanced periodontitis come off easily because there’s hardly any bone supporting them.

-If your Periodontal Disease is too far gone, then extraction is the only option that remains.
+Sometimes an abscess – due to a faulty filling, crown, bad root canal, or plaque being deposited deep next to a tooth – will need to be removed.
+This needs to be treated by a Periodontist.
+It needs to be approached on a case by case basis.
+The average cost of abscess removal surgery with a US periodontist is $1200.
+Periodontal Treatment 8: Extraction – If your Periodontal Disease is too far gone, then extraction is the only option that remains.
 You may be eligible for a dental implant if there is enough bone that remains.
 But, dental implant survival after loss of a tooth due to periodontal disease is grim.
 There would hardly be any bone left.
 You will need an extraordinary dentist to pull this off.

 38. Is scaling and root planing the same as deep cleaning?

 What most people know as deep cleaning is also technically known as scaling and root planing.
 There are other procedures that are deep cleaning procedures, which include LANAP, and ultrasonic cleaning.
+In Mexico, scaling and root planing is simply called deep cleaning.

 39. How is scaling and root planing, or deep cleaning, performed?

 Scaling and root planing, or deep cleaning, is performed under local anesthesia (being numbed).
 It is a cleaning of the roots of the teeth by hand instruments.
 The goal of the procedure is to get the roots of the teeth as free of plaque and tartar as possible.
+The procedure can be performed by a dental hygienist, a general dentist, or a Periodontist in the US.
+They are usually done only by a Periodontist in Mexico.

 40. What is a Periodontist?

+A Periodontist is a gum and jaw bone specialist, who is also specialized in dental implant therapy.
 All USA dentists go to undergraduate education for four (4) years before dental school, then dental school for (4) years.
 After dental school, Periodontists then specialize for an additional three (3) years of a hospital-based residency.
 A Periodontist is additionally trained in diseases of the gums and jaw bone, dental implants, microbiology of the oral cavity, dental anesthesia, geriatric dentistry and other topics.

 41. Can I go to a general dentist to handle Periodontal Disease treatment?